RubberDuckCollector/Data-Visualisation/README.md

 # data visualisation
-3x+1 project in python as well as square numbers
+3x+1 in python as well as square numbers